esphome/esphome-docs/components/binary_sensor/nextion.rst

 .. note::

-    There is no need to check the *Send Component ID* for the *Touch Press Event* or *Touch Release Event* since this will be sending the real value to esphome.
+    There is no need to check the *Send Component ID* for the *Touch Press Event* or *Touch Release Event* for an integer value component since this will be sending the real value to esphome, but make sure you have both checked for a touch sensor.

 Using the above yaml example: